-- HAS BEAM OVE- CAPACITY - I-85 is approaching capacity - NC 49 operates over capacity west of US 601 and in the vicinity of Rocky River Road; other segments of NC 49 are approaching capacity.
-NC 49 is highly congested between US 601 and Irish Potato Road and between Pharr Mill Road and Rocky River Road. - US 601 between Crestside Drive and NC 49 and between NC 49 and Flowe Store Road. - NC 73 through the study area is approaching capacity.
+- I-85 is approaching capacity - NC 49 operates over capacity west of US 601 and in the vicinity of Rocky River Road; although NC 49 has been recently widened, other segments of NC 49 are approaching capacity.
+In the 2030 Metrolina Regional Model, NC 49 is shown to be highly congested between US 601 and Cold Springs Road and between Pharr Mill Road and Rocky River Road. - US 601 between NC 49 and Flowe Store Road - Branchview Drive / Union Street between Crestside Drive and NC 49

+• NC 73 through the study area is approaching capacity.